Amma Makkal Munnetra Kazhagam: Formation

-On 15 March 2018 at a public meeting in Madurai, TTV Dinakaran launched the party flag and named the party "Amma Makkal Munnettra Kazhagam" after the AIADMK expelled him as well as his aunt V. K. Sasikala.
+On 15 March 2018 at a public meeting in Madurai, TTV Dinakaran launched the party flag and named the party "Amma Makkal Munnetra Kazhagam" after the AIADMK expelled him as well as his aunt V. K. Sasikala.
 Sasikala and Dhinakaran were assigned the post of general secretary and deputy general secretary of the party respectively.
 Dhinakaran was also elected as national convener by his party members.

-In February 2019, actor Ranjith resigned as the Tamil Nadu state vice-president post in the PMK and joined AMMK to register his protest against the PMK's decision to join an alliance led by the AIADMK.
-On 19 April, Dhinakaran was elected as the general secretary and stated that Sasikala would be appointed as the party president after her release from jail.
-The Election Commission of India recognized the AMMK as a registered state party in December 2019, while the post of the party president remained vacant.
+On 19 April, Dhinakaran was elected as the general secretary, while registering party in ECI and stated that Sasikala would be appointed as the party president after her release from jail.
+The Election Commission of India recognised the AMMK as a registered state party in December 2019, while the post of the party president remained vacant.